Home » Liturgy Schedule and Holy Days » Byzantine Basics

 “Commemorating our most holy, most pure, most blessed and glorious Lady, the Theotokos and Ever-Virgin Mary with all the saints, let us commit ourselves and one another and our whole life to Christ our God.”
 Deacon intones prayer in front of the icon of the Mother of God.

-Saint John Paul II had a special affinity for the diversity of the Catholic Church.
-He spoke of two lungs of the Church, East and West.
-The West representing the Latin (rite) Catholic Church and the East comprising different churches collectively referred to as Eastern Catholic Churches.
-The entire Catholic Church is like a family tree in many ways, but one united by a common historical heritage, a common faith and the same valid Sacraments.
-All of the various Churches in the Catholic Church are commissioned to maintain the richness of their own expressions of faith and theology to the benefit of all.
-Each follows one of the six different rites or liturgical forms.¹ In addition, among the Eastern Catholic Churches are 23 different particular or sui iuris Churches with their own cultural traditions and heritage formed from their geographical and historical roots.
-Sui iuris means autonomous or self-governing, yet these churches, as Catholic Churches are in communion with each other and with the Pope of Rome.
+Saint John Paul II clearly articulated this diversity present in the Catholic Church.
+He spoke of two lungs of the Church, East and West that breathe together.
+The entire Catholic Church is like a family tree in many ways, but one united by a common bond to Jesus Christ, and sharing the same valid Sacraments.
+All of the various rites in the Catholic Church are commissioned to maintain the richness of their own expressions of faith and theology to the benefit of all.
+Each follows one of the six different rites or liturgical forms.¹ In addition, among the Eastern Catholic Churches are 23 different particular or sui iuris Churches with their own cultural traditions and heritage that developed from their geographical and historical roots.
+Sui iuris means autonomous or self-governing, yet these churches, as Catholic Churches are in communion with each other and with the Bishop of Rome, the Pope.

 A Shared History of Apostolic Roots